0xVitae/AHAB-DAO/README.md

 # 🐋 AHAB DAO Front-end (Local Development)

 This is the front-end repo that allows users to check the governance protocol.
-(Built with Buildspace x Thirdweb v1)
+(Built with Buildspace x Thirdweb SDK v1)

  * deployed custom ERC-20 token
  * deployed ERC-1155 NFT that people can mint to join your DAO.